cultbaus/CBT/README.md

 </div>

+# Quick Start

+Add the repository to your custom repos list in Dalamud -> Settings -> Experimental: `https://raw.githubusercontent.com/cultbaus/MyDalamudPlugins/main/repo.json`, then install the plugin.
+Use `/cbt` to configure.

 # Prior Art

 Thank you to the creators & maintainers of [FlyTextFilter][1] and [DamageInfo][2] for providing inspiration and an in-code reference implementation for where to begin.
 It would literally not have been possible for me to begin work on this without their efforts.